 The preceding code imports the chromium BrowserType (currently the only available BrowserType implementation), and uses its launch method to start up a Chromium Browser process.
 Two parameters are passed to it.
 One is the headless parameter with the value false so you can see the browser launching, and timeout parameter with the value 60s which will be the timeout used for various actions and navigation.
 For a full list of parameters that you can pass, check out the documentation for BrowserType.launch().

 After it starts, you can interact with it using the browser-level APIs.
-This example visits a test URL, waits until the network is idle and takes a screenshot of the page.
+This example visits a test URL and takes a screenshot of the page.
 Afterwards, it closes the page and the browser.note

 To provide rough compatibility with the Playwright API, the browser module API is also being converted from synchronous to asynchronous. page.goto() is now asynchronous so await keyword is used to deal with the asynchronous nature of the operation.